bodo-ai/Bodo/docs/docs/bodo_parallelism/advanced.md

 ### Passing Distributed Data

+By default, Bodo will transparently handle distributing inputs across all processes and will lazily collect output back onto the main process as the data is accessed.
+In other words, programs that access data outside of a JIT context will incur some overhead as the data is collected back onto a single process, while programs that pass data between JIT functions will run faster.
+Note that peeking at the first few rows of data will also be fast and efficient but operations that require the full table (e.g. printing out the entire table) will trigger collection of values.

+### Passing Distributed Data in SPMD mode

 Bodo can receive or return chunks of distributed data to allow flexible integration with any non-Bodo Python code.
 The following example passes chunks of data to interpolate with Scipy, and returns interpolation